d-rec/drec-origin/docs/error-codes/maintenance-errors.md

 - Monitor system health and set up alerts for critical issues
 - Maintain proper logging for debugging purposes
 - Follow the principle of least privilege for system access

-## Maintenance Windows

-Scheduled maintenance windows are typically announced in advance.
-During these windows, you may experience:

-- Temporary service unavailability
-- Degraded performance
-- Limited functionality

 ## Status Page